s994n/sei-project-1/readme.md

       ['XXXXXXXXXXXXXXXXXXX']
     ]

  Starting with an array allows easy manipulation of the board appearance.
+One example of this is that a second board is also generated simply by reversing the array used above.

  In the array, walls are represented by 'X', and passageways by an 'o'.

 A function itterates over the array, creating a div for each 'X' and each 'o' and adding them to a rendered (grid) container.
 The divs are also styled accordingly via this function -- including, with help from a seperate function, addition of html that will render appearance of dots and pills on the grid.
 In addition, the function builds up another array ('cells'), containing information on all of the newly created divs and their attributes.
 Each element (cell) of the cells array can be thought of as having a y (vertical) and an x (horizontal) positon within the grid, which can be accessed as such: